LiveUI/Hagrid/README.md

 ## Customisation

-There is a number of ways to customize your grid views:
+There is a number of ways to customise your grid views:

 ### Number of columns